equk/windows/windows_10/README.md

 Note: Cleanup folder contains scripts which could cause problems with Windows Components as it removes unwanted applications / components.

+## Added 1703

+I have added a new folder for Windows 10 Creators Update as I have a custom ISO with Cortana, Windows Store & all Store Apps removed.

+Still testing this but it seems much better as there are no store shortcuts on start menu (eg: minecraft) & less background processes running.

 ### disable-telemetry

 Disable Telemetry & Related Items in Windows 10 Using Software Policies